ziplab/QTool/doc/classification.md

 - Keyword (choosing quantization method)

-  The `--keyword` option is one of most important variables to control the model architecture and quantization algorithm choice.
+  The `--keyword` option is one of the most important variables to control the model architecture and quantization algorithm choice.

   We currently support quantization algorithms by adding the following options in the `keyword`: